In a financial pinch, turning to friends and family for a little financial help seems like a good option. After all, what could go wrong?

 In spite of these issues, there are eight compelling reasons why lending money to loved ones is considered a bad idea and rarely worth the risk.

 - Changing the Scope of the Relationship.
 All relationships operate under specific dynamics.
 When money issues enter the relationship, the dynamics will likely change.
 Why?
 All of a sudden, the borrower is beholden to you over the exchange of money.
-The friend or family member you gave the loan to will likely feel a sense of servitude to you until debt repayment is made.
+The friend or family member you’re loaning to will likely feel a sense of servitude to you until debt repayment is made.

 - Inability to Address Your Own Financial Needs or Emergencies.
 While a family member or friend has ownership of your money, you might encounter financial needs of your own.
 If delays in repayment occur, it will put you in an awkward position, forcing you to choose an option: set aside your individual needs until payment is received, add credit card debt which can hurt your credit score, seek a loan from another resource, or put pressure on the borrower to make payment, risking stress to the relationship.